dfinity/portal/docs/developer-docs/security/rust-canister-development-security-best-practices.md

 Note that recovery can often be complex to automate.
 In such cases, the journal can support a manual recovery process.
 Extending the ledger example above, a recovery process could look as follows:

 1. There is a panic and the status of the ledger call is unknown.
-However, the journal has recorded that a call to transfer with particular parameters and memo has been made, and the deduplication timestamp of the transfer.
+However, the journal has recorded that a call to transfer with particular parameters and memo has been made, including the deduplication timestamp of the transfer.
 1. The app calls the ledger to determine whether a transaction with the journaled parameters has succeeded on the ledger.
 Due to the guarantee that any pair of messages that are both executed are always executed in the order issued, if the ledger indicates that the transaction has not occurred, then the transaction will never occur.
 1. The app journals the result of the transfer call.
 1. The app journals the intention to update internal state according to the result of the transfer call, then updates the internal state, and finally journals the result of the attempt to update the internal state.
 (Journaling this step is still useful even if it does not contain outcalls, because outcalls may be introduced later, and the step could conflict with other processes that are not atomic.)